devaroop/help/en_US/accounts.reconcile.md

 Either way, press "Store reconciliation" to store the result.
 The transactions will be marked as "cleared" and you can optionally create a transaction that will correct the balance of your PaisaWorks asset account (a reconciliation).

-If you want to read more about reconciliations, check out the [official documentation on reconciliations](https://firefly-iii.readthedocs.io/en/latest/advanced/reconcile.html).